MESH-Research/Pilcrow/docs/contributing/README.md

 # Introduction

 ::: tip
-CCR is in the beginning phases of its development process.
+Pilcrow is in the beginning phases of its development process.
 As such, much of this documentation is evolving quickly.
 Please check back frequently to see what has changed!
 :::

 ## Project Organization

-Most of the work of the project is handled on our [GitHub repo](https://github.com/MESH-Research/CCR).
+Most of the work of the project is handled on our [GitHub repo](https://github.com/MESH-Research/Pilcrow).
 The core team operates using an agile model, and we organize our sprints using [ZenHub](https://www.zenhub.com/).
 It's highly advisable to install the [ZenHub browser extension](https://www.zenhub.com/sign-up#).
 Once installed, you'll see a new tab in GitHub for our ZenHub board.

 ![zenhub screenshot](./images/zenhub_screenshot.jpg)